-In short, you face a unique set of challenges, putting you at risk for mental health challenges.
-From baling hay to planting, farming is hard physical labor from sunup to sundown.
-Not only is it tough on the body physically but it can be extremely emotionally difficult, too.
+Owning and operating a farm or ranch can be stressful.
+You face a unique set of farming challenges, putting you at risk for mental health issues.
+From baling hay to planting, farming is hard physical labor sunup to sundown.
+Not only is it tough on the body physically, it can be emotionally difficult, too.

-If you recognize signs of severe stress in yourself or others, it’s important to take immediate action to help positively improve the situation.
-Recognizing the connection between farming and depression and other mental health issues can save your life or a loved one’s.
+Hard times can bring an inordinate amount of stress, leading to mental health issues in farmers.
+If you recognize these signs in yourself or others, take action to improve the situation.
+Recognizing the connection between farming and mental health can save your life or a loved one’s.

 Take the time to talk and connect with fellow farmers.
 It could be a faith-based community or just a group of folks that meet at a coffee shop to commiserate and compare notes.
 It’s important to listen and show empathy.
 Many experts suggest that listening non-judgmentally and with care and concern can be very helpful.

-There are lots of resources available that you can use and share with your fellow farmers.
+There are lots of resources for farmer support available that you can use and share with your fellow farmers.
 Visit these websites for additional information: